 However, if contact theory were universally true, “one would not expect high levels of conflict, often erupting into violence, in those parts of the world where different racial and ethnic groups are in the most frequent contact” (Forbes, 2004, p.
 71).
 Yet, such conflict between neighbors is everywhere in the global news all the time.
 Such observations suggest limits to the generalizability of the contact hypothesis, showing instances where contact promotes rather than reduces prejudice.
 Such contradictory effects are confirmed by substantial body of research in North America, Europe and South Africa that has shown that aggregate level (regional) diversity is associated with increased hostility between groups (e.g., Durrheim & Dixon, 2010; Fossett & Kiecolt, 1989; Quilian, 1995; Taylor, 1998; but see Wagner et al, 2006 and Christ, et al., 2014 for conflicting European data).
 A second body of literature suggests that prejudice reduction produced in contact interventions does not generalize to real world situations of conflict.
 Although the evidence is not conclusive (Paluck & Green, 2009), there are strong suggestions that the salutatory effects quickly dissipate when individuals return to conflict situations such as in Palestine (Hammack, 2011; Maoz, 2012).
-Finally, research on the resegregation of neighborhoods and schools suggests that, in some instances, whites are prepared to accommodate a small minority of minority members, but will leave once the proportion of minority neighbors passes a tipping point or they imagine large scale future influx of minorities (Crowder, 2000; Charles, 2000; Fairlie & Resch, 2002).
+Finally, research on the re-segregation of neighborhoods and schools suggests that, in some instances, whites are prepared to accommodate a small minority of minority members, but will leave once the proportion of minority neighbors passes a tipping point, or once they imagine large scale future influx of minorities (Crowder, 2000; Charles, 2000; Fairlie & Resch, 2002).

-The “paradox” or “contradiction” between the two bodies of evidence is about the effects of contact is intriguing.
+The “paradox” or “contradiction” between the two bodies of evidence about the effects of contact is intriguing.
 Generally the results are explained in terms of levels of analysis.
 Social psychologists typically focus on the effects of interpersonal contact on individuals, whereas sociologists focus on regional contact between groups; and these forms of contact may have contradictory effects.
 Regional diversity promotes intergroup conflict, threat and prejudice, and undermines trust; whereas cross-group interpersonal friendships reduce intergroup conflict, threat and prejudice, and promote trust.
 A handful of studies have attempted to study these contradictory effects, using multi-level modelling to investigate the two effects together (Christ et al. 2014; Dixon, 2006; Stolle et al., 2008).
 Stolle et al. (2008) and Dixon (2006) found that the contradictory effects operated simultaneously.
 White Americans who live in close proximity to African Americans are less trusting and more threatened by their neighbours, but interpersonal friendships in such contexts ameliorate these effects.
 Although Christ et al. (2014) found that the individual and group level effects operated in the same direction and supported each other, they did not directly measure regional diversity.

 Overall, this research begs the question about how the contradictory effects of contact can be reconciled.
 How is the psychological condition of contradictory effects managed by people?
 How does it translate into outcomes?
 When?
 Both the positive and negative effects may want to generalize to new situations but are limited by each other.
-Multi-level modelling may not be the best way to investigate these issues because diversity at an aggregate level does not necessary mean the groups are in actual contact.
+Multi-level modelling may not be the best way to investigate these issues because diversity at an aggregate level does not necessarily mean the groups are in actual contact.
 It is possible to live together apart, adopting practices of segregation that reduce contact to a minimum (Tredoux & Dixon, 2009).
 Christ et al. (2014) allude to this possibility when they explain that “macrolevel diversity should not be equated with actual intergroup contact” (p.
 4).
 However, measuring macro-level contact in terms of self-reports of contact norms and frequency of positive intergroup contact begs the question about whether the individual and group level data really target different kinds of contact.